MertGunduz/Embedded-Software-Engineer-Roadmap/README.md

 ### Calculus I

->➕ &nbsp; An embedded software engineer should be able to understand the backbone of mathetmaics, Calculus.
+>➕ &nbsp; An embedded software engineer should be able to understand the backbone of mathematics, Calculus.

 | Title | Link | Platform | Type | Subject | Price
 |:---:|:---:|:---:|:---:|:---:|:---:|